 – Patcher Download

 The automatic patcher is all you need to translate your copy of Final Fantasy Type-0.
-Just make and ISO dump of either UMD (you can also use the Merged ISO) and select it after clicking the “patch” option.
+Just make and ISO dump of both UMD’s (modified UMD’s won’t work) and select them after clicking the “patch” option.
 Then choose where to save the patched ISO Image and wait for the patcher to generate it.
 Simple as that ;):

 – Know issues and possible fixes